Oxygen Element

 The elemental oxygen generally shows a −2 oxidation number or state in a chemical compound due to the 2s2 2p4 outer electronic configuration.
 However, in peroxide (hydrogen peroxide) and superoxides, the oxidation number of oxygen is −1 and −½ respectively.

-In F2O, the oxidation number of oxygen is +2 because fluorine is more electronegative than oxygen and shows a −1 oxidation number.
+In F2O, the oxidation number of oxygen element is +2 because fluorine is more electronegative than oxygen and shows a −1 oxidation number.

 Interesting Facts About Oxygen